 Humanities Tennessee will sponsor a Muslim literature series in Nashville and Knoxville

 June 14, 2013 Humanities Tennessee, host organization of both the Southern Festival of Books and Chapter 16, has received a grant from the National Endowment for the Humanities and the American Library Association to coordinate a five-part reading and discussion program titled Muslim Journeys: Points of View.

 Legendary musician Steve Earle makes another foray into the literary world

 June 7, 2013 In a wide-ranging interview with Exclaim!’s Jason Schneider, musician Steve Earle has announced his plans to write a memoir in addition to the novel he already has in progress.
 “It’s the book I swore I would never write,” he said, explaining that the motivation for changing his mind was clear: “There were a lot of reasons that mainly had to do with money.
 My little boy has autism, and the school that he just started in last week, finally, is really expensive, and I don't have that much money,” Earle explained.

 Published Friday, 7 June 2013

 Charles Wright talks about literary style, Southern writing, and how to get into graduate school without really trying

-March 26, 2013 Acclaimed poet Charles Wright, who hails from Kingsport, Tennessee, recently talked with Georgetown’s Vox Populi about his past work as a young writer.
+April 26, 2013 Acclaimed poet Charles Wright, who hails from Kingsport, Tennessee, recently talked with Georgetown’s Vox Populi about his past work as a young writer.
 He explained how he started out as a history major at Davidson and how he also flew under the radar when aiming for one of the country’s top graduate writing programs:

 Published Friday, 26 April 2013